FlailingFog/KK-Blender-Porter-Pack/README.md

 ## Contributing
 If you're interested in contributing, please check [the issues page](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues) or [make a pull request.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/pulls)
 If you're interested in editing the wiki, [check this folder](https://github.com/FlailingFog/KK-Blender-Porter-Pack/tree/master/wiki).
-If you're interested in translating the plugin interface into your language, [check this folder for examples.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/tree/master/interface) (Current languages are EN, JP, ZH.)
+If you're interested in translating the plugin interface into your language, [check this folder for examples.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/tree/master/interface)
+<sup>(Current languages are EN, JP, ZH.)</sup>
 This project does not accept donations.

 ## Similar Projects